VisualService/dotnet-zoom-meeting-SDK/README.md

 ﻿# Xamarin.ZoomSDKBinding

- Current Zoom Android Meeting SDK Version: 5.9.6.4777
+ * Android: Meeting SDK Version: 5.9.6.4777

- ## Buyer beware

- * No support for iOS yet.
+ * iOS: No support for iOS yet.
 PRs welcome!

+ ## Buyer beware - Android

  * Requires your android app to compile for Android 12
  * Only tested with Zoom Custom UI.
 Default UI may work, but it is not tested.
  * Requires adding two dummy resource files in the Android Resources folders to compensate for the lack of a compatible version of the exoplayer binding library for xamarin.
 They are seeking open source contributions at [their repo](https://github.com/Baseflow/ExoPlayerXamarin) for the upgrade on [this issue](https://github.com/Baseflow/ExoPlayerXamarin/issues/116#issuecomment-884687316), which would remove the need for the dummy resource files.

-## Installation and integration
+## Installation and integration - Android

 1. Grab the package from nuget ```Install-Package VisualService.Xamarin.Android.ZoomSDK```